rohit250799/rohit250799/README.md

 - 👋 Hi, I’m @rohit250799, a Software Developer
-- 👀 I’m interested in exploring more about the Python programming language with Django framework with MySQL/PostgreSQL.
+- 👀 I’m interested in exploring more about Python, its Django framework with MySQL/PostgreSQL and Golang.
-- 🌱 I’m currently working on Django.
+- 🌱 I’m currently working on Golang.

 - 💞️ I’m looking to collaborate on challenging projects with any tech stack - doesn't matter.
 - 📫 Anyone can reach me at: rohitsarkar034@gmail.com